The Producers (2005 film): Plot

-On opening night, as the cast and crew prepare to go on stage, Leo wishes everyone good luck, to which everyone warns it is bad luck to say "good luck" on opening night, and that the correct phrase is to say "break a leg" ("You Never Say Good Luck on Opening Night").
+On opening night, as the cast and crew prepare to go on stage, Leo wishes everyone good luck, to which everyone warns it is bad luck to say "good luck" on opening night and that the correct phrase is to say "break a leg" ("You Never Say Good Luck on Opening Night").
 Franz leaves to prepare and literally breaks his leg in a fall.
-Max enlists Roger to perform the role in his place, and Roger accepts.
+Max enlists Roger to perform the role in his place and Roger accepts.

-As the show opens, the audience is horrified at the first song ("Springtime for Hitler"), and people begin leaving out of disgust until Roger enters as Hitler ("Heil Myself").
-Roger, playing Hitler very flamboyantly, causes the audience to misinterpret the play as satire, resulting in the show becoming a smash.
-Terrified the IRS will learn of their crimes, a dispute breaks out between Max and Leo, but stops when Roger and Carmen come into the office to congratulate them.
-Furious at Roger for making the play successful, Max angrily confronts Roger for his actions, and even goes as far to physically torture Carmen when he tries to defend Roger.
-Franz then appears and attempts to shoot all four of them for breaking the Siegfried Oath by mocking Hitler, only to attract the police.
+As the show opens, the audience is horrified at the first song ("Springtime for Hitler") and people begin to leave out of disgust until Roger enters as Hitler ("Heil Myself").
+Roger, playing Hitler very flamboyantly, makes the audience misinterpret the play as satire, resulting in the show becoming a smash hit.
+Terrified the IRS will learn of their crimes, a dispute breaks out between Leo and Max, but stops when Roger and Carmen come into the office to congratulate them.
+Furious at Roger for making the play successful, Max angrily confronts Roger for his actions and even goes as far to physically torture Carmen when he tries to defend Roger.
+Franz then appears and tries to shoot all four of them for breaking the Siegfried Oath by mocking Hitler, only to attract the police.
 As Max and Franz attempt to evade the police, Franz breaks his other leg.

 Arrested for his tax fraud, Max is imprisoned while Leo elopes with Ulla to Rio de Janeiro ("Betrayed").
 About to be sentenced, Max is saved by Leo, who returns to defend him ("'Til Him").
-The judge, realizing Max and Leo are inseparable, sentences them both to five years at Sing Sing Prison with Franz.
-Writing and producing a new musical in prison ("Prisoners of Love"), Leo, Max, and Franz are pardoned by the governor for their work, allowing them to collaborate with Roger and Ulla and release Prisoners of Love.
-The play's success means Max and Leo go on to become successful Broadway producers.
+The judge, realizing Leo and Max are inseparable, sentences them both to 5 years at Sing Sing Prison with Franz.
+Writing and producing a new musical in prison ("Prisoners of Love"), Leo, Max, and Franz are pardoned by the governor of New York for their work, allowing them to collaborate with Roger and Ulla and release Prisoners of Love.
+The play's success means Leo and Max go on to become successful Broadway producers.

-In a post-credits scene, the cast sings "Goodbye!", telling the audience to leave the theater.
+In a post-credits scene, the cast and Mel Brooks sing "Goodbye!" to the audience, telling them it's time to leave.